George Floyd protests: Hamilton City Council to remove controversial statue

 "We can't ignore what is happening all over the world and nor should we.
 At a time when we are trying to build tolerance and understanding between cultures and in the community, I don't think the statue helps us to bridge those gaps.

-"While I appreciate the statue was gifted to the city before my time on council, we need to think about its role and potential location in the city."
+"While I appreciate the statue was gifted to the city before my time on the council, we need to think about its role and potential location in the city."

-This week the statue of 17th-century slave trader Edward Colston in Bristol, UK, was pulled down by Black Lives Matter protesters, following a rally against the death of African-American George Floyd and racial injustice.
+This week a statue of 17th-century slave trader Edward Colston in Bristol, UK, was pulled down by Black Lives Matter protesters, following a rally against the death of African-American George Floyd and racial injustice.

 In London, as the statue of prominent slave trader Robert Milligan was removed, Mayor Sadiq Khan announced a Commission for Diversity would be formed, tasked with reviewing the British capital's statues and landmarks to ensure they "suitably reflect London's achievements and diversity".